-- a. satisfy itself as to the integrity of the CEO and other senior management and that the CEO and other senior management strive to create a culture of integrity throughout the Company; - b. review the adequacy, appropriateness and effectiveness of the Company's policies and business practices which impact on the financial integrity of the Company, including those relating to hedging, insurance, accounting, information services and systems, financial controls and management reporting; - receive a report from management on tax issues and planning, including compliance with the Company's source deduction obligations and other remittances under applicable tax or other legislation; - d. receive a report on the annual policy attestation process for the Company's Global Code of Ethical Conduct, Global Anti-Corruption Policy, Gifts and Hospitality Guidelines, and any other relevant policies and guidelines (collectively, the "Policies"); - e. review annually the adequacy and quality of the Company's financial and accounting staffing, including the need for and scope of internal audit reviews (if any);
+- a. satisfy itself as to the integrity of the CEO and other senior management and that the CEO and other senior management strive to create a culture of integrity throughout the Company; - b. review the adequacy, appropriateness and effectiveness of the Company's policies and business practices which impact on the financial integrity of the Company, including those relating to hedging, insurance, accounting, information security and systems, cash management and investment strategies, related-party transactions, financial controls and management reporting; - receive a report from management on tax issues and planning, including compliance with the Company's source deduction obligations and other remittances under applicable tax or other legislation; - d. receive a report on the annual policy attestation process for the Company's Global Code of Ethical Conduct, Global Anti-Corruption Policy, Gifts and Hospitality Guidelines, and any other relevant policies and guidelines (collectively, the "Policies"); - e. review annually the adequacy and quality of the Company's financial and accounting staffing, including the need for and scope of internal audit reviews (if any); - f. receive reports from management and other Board committees, as and when appropriate, on the identification, assessment and management of risks; - g. in conjunction with any other committee designated by the Board from time to time, review major financial, audit and accounting related risks, including information security and cyber risks, and the policies, guidelines and mechanisms that management has put in place to govern the process of monitoring, controlling and reporting such risks;

-- f. receive reports from management and other Board committees, including without limitation the Health Safety, Environment and Communities Committee, on the identification, assessment and management of risks; - g. in conjunction with any other committee designated by the Board from time to time, review major financial, audit and accounting related risks and the policies, guidelines and mechanisms that management has put in place to govern the process of monitoring, controlling and reporting such risks; - h. oversee the establishment of procedures for: - i. the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls, or auditing matters; and - ii. the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - review any material complaints and concerns received regarding accounting, internal controls, or auditing matters or with respect to the Policies, and the investigation and resolution thereof, and, where appropriate to do so, provide all relevant information relating to such complaints and concerns to the Nominating and Governance Committee, taking into account the complainants' confidentiality concerns and the roles and responsibilities of each Committee; - j. review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditor; - k. review and monitor the Company's compliance with applicable legal and regulatory requirements related to financial reporting and disclosure; - I. review all related-party transactions; and - m. carry the responsibility for reviewing reports from management, internal and external auditors with respect to the Company's compliance with the laws and regulations having a material impact on financial reporting and disclosure, including: tax and financial reporting laws and regulations; legal withholding requirements; environmental protection laws and regulations; and any other laws and regulations which expose directors to liability.
+- h. oversee the establishment of procedures for: - i. the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls, or auditing matters; and - ii. the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - review any material complaints and concerns received regarding accounting, internal controls, or auditing matters or with respect to the Policies, and the investigation and resolution thereof, and, where appropriate to do so, provide all relevant information relating to such complaints and concerns to the Nominating and Governance Committee, taking into account the complainants' confidentiality concerns and the roles and responsibilities of each Committee; - j. review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditor; - k. review and monitor the Company's compliance with applicable legal and regulatory requirements related to financial reporting and disclosure; - I. review all related-party transactions; and - m. review reports from management, internal and external auditors with respect to the Company's compliance with the laws and regulations having a material impact on financial reporting and disclosure.